Working Group 2 Military History

-WG 2 is focusing on military history for military professionals and academic personnel.
+Working Group 2 is focusing on military history for military professionals, teachers and researchers.

 Military history is one of the important branches in military studies.
 WG 2 helps to popularize forgotten topics.
 We are addressing a large variety of themes and topics: history of warfare and military practice, including matters related to strategy, operational planning, tactical doctrine, art of war, military operations, doctrinal subjects, military institutions, innovation in the past.
 We have the opportunity to have a multinational working group which is supporting broader perspectives.